 Chelsea looking to sign Everton winger Anthony Gordon

-Chelsea have moved to rival Newcastle to sign Everton winger Anthony Gordon, the PA news agency understands.
+Chelsea have moved to rival Newcastle to sign Everton winger Anthony Gordon.

 The Blues are thought to be in negotiations with the Toffees over a permanent transfer for the highly-rated 21-year-old.